BhargavKumarNath/BhargavKumarNath/README.md

 ## 🎯 About Me

 I'm a data science student, drawn to the fundamental ideas behind how intelligence works.
-My current focus is on building and understanding complex neural networks—especially Transformer architectures, which power today’s Large Language Models (LLMs).
+My current focus is on building and understanding complex neural networks especially Transformer architectures, which power today’s Large Language Models (LLMs).

 I'm also intrigued by Genetic Algorithms and other bio-inspired approaches.
 There's something fascinating about how nature solves problems so efficiently, and I believe there's a lot we can learn from that.